7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Daily Caloric Needs for Diabetics

-Your daily calorie needs depend on age, weight, and activity level.
+Your daily calorie needs depend on age, weight, & activity level.
 A 7-day meal plan usually aims for about 2,000 calories a day5.
-The Diabetes Plate Method suggests eating half your plate with non-starchy veggies, one-quarter with lean protein, and one-quarter with whole grains4.
+The Diabetes Plate Method suggests eating half your plate with non-starchy veggies, one-quarter with lean protein, & one-quarter with whole grains4.

-By grasping these basics, you can create a personalized plan to manage diabetes through nutrition and meal planning.
+By grasping these basics, you can create a personalized plan to manage diabetes through nutrition & meal planning.

 7-Day Diabetic Meal Plan PDF: Complete Guide